Smart Shopper Insights

 What are the main challenges of buying or leasing a car in California after relocating?

-New California residents face three primary challenges: regional pricing and tax differences that vary by county, a strict 20-day vehicle registration deadline under California law, and lender identity verification requirements that have expanded significantly as auto lending fraud exposure reached $10.4 billion in 2025, according to Point Predictive's 2026 Auto Lending Fraud Trends Report.
-When a credit file and address history do not yet reflect a California move, underwriting systems escalate, sometimes requesting a passport even from domestic applicants with clean credit.
+New California residents face three primary challenges.
+First, regional pricing and tax differences that vary meaningfully by county: combined sales tax rates run from 7.75% in parts of Orange County to 10.25% in Los Angeles County, and California applies tax to the full purchase price with no trade-in offset.
+Second, a strict 20-day vehicle registration deadline under California law, which requires proof of insurance, a VIN verification, and a smog inspection before the clock runs out.
+Third, lender identity verification requirements that have expanded as auto lending fraud exposure reached $10.4 billion in 2025, according to Point Predictive's 2026 Auto Lending Fraud Trends Report.
+When a credit file and address history do not yet reflect a California move, underwriting systems escalate regardless of creditworthiness.

 Does the SCRA protect military families from auto lease penalties when they receive PCS orders?

-The Servicemembers Civil Relief Act (50 U.S.C. § 3955) allows early termination of an auto lease for overseas PCS orders or deployments of 180 days or longer.
+Partially.
+The Servicemembers Civil Relief Act, 50 U.S.C.
+Section 3955, allows early termination of an auto lease for overseas PCS orders or deployments of 180 days or longer.
 It does not apply to domestic base-to-base transfers.
 For CONUS-to-CONUS moves, lease flexibility requires a military clause written into the original contract before signing.
-If you are approaching a PCS move and your current lease does not include that clause, your options are more limited.
-Confirm your contract terms before orders are finalized if possible.
+That clause cannot be added after the fact.
+Military families approaching a PCS move whose current lease does not include that language have limited options once orders are finalized.
+Confirm the contract terms before orders are issued if possible.

 How does California's sales tax affect vehicle purchases and leases for relocating buyers?